bakdata/quick/docs/docs/user/getting-started/working-with-quick/multi-subscriptions.md

 }
 ```

-Note that, multi-subscriptions need a different modelling then single subscriptions.
+Note that multi-subscriptions need different modelling than single subscriptions.
 In a [single subscription](subscriptions.md), you add a topic directive
 (which references a Kafka topic) to the field that describes the entities
 you want to receive updates for, i.e.: